statistical-thinking/KI.ENNA/README.md

 AI-ANNE-B(asic) works directly in Thonny and does not require a display or RGB matrix.

 # License
-The current version 2.0 of AI-ANNE is available under the German Free Software License.
+The current version 2.0 of AI-ANNE is available under MIT License.

 ------------------------------------------------------------------------------------------